lbenz730/missing_confounder_sims/README.md

 # Missing Confounder Simulations

 Repository for simulations exploring causal inference methods with partially missing confounders.
-Comparison of complete case missing at random (CCMAR) based estimators from Levis et al. as well as ad-hoc but reasonable methods that rely on imputation of missing data + standard causal inference methods.
+Comparison of complete case missing at random (CCMAR) based estimators from (Levis et al., CJS, 2024) as well as ad-hoc but reasonable methods that rely on imputation of missing data + standard causal inference methods.
+For more information, please see our paper

+Benz, L., Levis, A., and Haneuse, S. "Comparing Causal Inference Methods for Point Exposures with Missing Confounders: A Simulation Study." _Under Review_, 2024. [[Pre-Print](https://arxiv.org/abs/2407.06038)]

 ---